Diffusion-Based Mel-Spectrogram Enhancement for Personalized Speech Synthesis with Found Data: Result

 \subsection{Speech synthesis with enhanced data}

-The purpose of developing the TTS model is to assist the target speaker to communicate with others.
-To ensure that the model can produce high-quality speech that meets the speaker’s personal needs, we asked him to provide text content that he would like to or most likely say in his daily life for TTS model evaluation.
+To ensure that the model can produce high-quality speech that meets the target speaker’s personal needs, we asked him to provide text content that he would like to or most likely say in his daily life for TTS model evaluation.
 A total of 30 sentences were randomly selected from a script written by the target speaker, and synthesized with TTS models trained on speech enhanced by different systems.
 We recruited 24 native Cantonese speakers to participate in the listening test.
 The test format is similar to that described in the previous section.
 Each listener heard all 30 sentences once, and each sentence generated by one of the six TTS models was evaluated by exact four listeners.

 The MOS results in Table \ref{tab:tts} show an opposite trend to that observed in Figure \ref{fig:three graphs}, with the synthetic voice built on speech enhanced by Demucs receiving much lower scores for overall impression compared with other systems.
 Two factors might explain the difference.
 First, the remaining disturbances in speech enhanced by Demucs were turned into unpleasant averaged artifacts after TTS training.
 Second, the text encoder in the TTS system is shared across speakers, which might have mitigated the negative impact of content distortion for VoiceFixer and DMSEbase/base(VCTK).
-Nevertheless, the synthetic voice built on speech enhanced by DMSEtext received the highest score for both cleanliness and overall impression, which is expected given that content information was well preserved during the enhancement process with the additional text condition.
-Readers are encouraged to visit \url{https://dmse4tts.github.io/} to listen to audio samples.
+Nevertheless, the synthetic voice built on speech enhanced by DMSEtext received the highest score for both cleanliness and overall impression, which is expected given the speech enhancement evaluation results.
+Readers are encouraged to visit \texttt{https://dmse4tts.github.io/} to listen to audio samples.